Zavvy-Glitch/reading-notes/README.md

 In August of 2019 I finially decided to exit the military and pursue my own educational goals.
 I attempted to attend a community college for several years.
 That ultimately didn't work out.
 So, here I am, attending CodeFellows to pursue a dream of becoming a Software Developer.

 I'm currently working as an Operations Manager for UPS.
 I have been with them for the last 3 years.
 I am originally from St. Paul, MN.
-I have been living in Seattle for the last 4 years, however I've been in WA as a whole for the last 13.
-I have some hobbies such as:
+I have been living in Seattle for the last 4 years, however I've been in WA as a whole for the last 12.
+I have a few hobbies such as: